pravngaur/Dev_101/README.md

 * If customer has not set the account preference, then call a external web service to get the weather details for the customer's location of request.

 ## High Level Approach:
+*Learning objectives in Bold*

-* Exten the profile object to accommodate the weather preference, create a custom attribute.
+* **System Object Changes** Exten the profile object to accommodate the weather preference, create a custom attribute.
-* Extend the Account controller to persist & retrieve this preference.
+* **Etending a Controller** Extend the Account controller to persist & retrieve this preference.
-* Make changes to the required ISMLs, Forms, Models, Resource Properties.
+* **ISMLs, Forms, Models, Resource Properties** Make changes to the required ISMLs, Forms, Models, Resource Properties.
-* Implement a custom preference toggle to turn on/off this custom behaviour.
+* **Custom Preferences** Implement a custom preference toggle to turn on/off this custom behaviour.
-* Extend the product system object to have a custom attribute which denotes the preferred weather for this product.
+* **Custom Attributes** Extend the product system object to have a custom attribute which denotes the preferred weather for this product.
 Update the searchable attributes.
-* Implement an external service integration, if preference not set in account.
+* **Service Framework** Implement an external service integration, if preference not set in account.
-* Make the changes to the search behaviour based on account preference or service response.
+* **Search Modifications** Make the changes to the search behaviour based on account preference or service response.
+* **Payment Provider Integration** Implement PayPal as custom payment service provider.

 ## Branch Details:
 Each branch in this repo contains the changes required to a specific section/component of SFRA(Controllers, ISML...) or Platform(Metadata, Services...).